-Third party metrics like Trust Flow and Domain Authority (DA) are nothing more than guesses or barometers for a quick comparison of your website with others.
-It neither signals a good rank nor does it inform you about how good a website is for backlink building.
+Third-party metrics like Trust Flow and Domain Authority (DA) are nothing more than guesses or barometers for a quick comparison of your website with others.
+It neither signals a good rank nor informs you about how good a website is for backlink building.

 Hence focusing on DA as a sole metric for justifying charge clients and junk link campaigns is a mistake done by many.

 Why not take a sneak peek at what can be counted as some of the key determinants of a good link: